brantondemoss/brantondemoss.github.io/writing/garden/index.md

 This is another instance of goal legibility reducing complexity and collapsing systems down only to what is measured.

 All that is to say, it’s probably not a good idea to think about what particular set of moral values or goals we ought to give AI systems - goal clarity and powerful optimizers like corporations, institutions, and soon AI systems, tend to collapse environments into constituents that are legible to them, which can miss something crucially important but difficult to explicate ahead of time.
-We have not yet figured this problem out at the societal level, but we are careening towards an outcome where AI systems look more and more like agents optimizing a goal, and currently those goals look roughly like… modern liberal values.
+We have not yet figured this problem out at the societal level, but we are careening towards an outcome where AI systems look more and more like agents optimizing a goal, and currently those goals look roughly like… contemporary liberal values.
 Do we want to lock that in for all time?

 We are about to bring a new entity which may have even more control and optimization pressure than us into the world - but it is being born somewhere abstract.